makerportal/TinyBlueX/README.md

 <a id="example"></a>
 # - TinyBlueX BLE Chat with the BLExAR iOS App -
 The TinyBlueX can be connected to the BLExAR iOS app.
+The code titled:
+- 'BLE_chat.ino'
-The code titled 'BLE_chat.ino' receives text sent from the iOS device and sends it back to the iOS device.
+to receive text sent from the iOS device and sends it back to the iOS device.
 It is the simplest example that demonstrates the functionality of the TinyBlueX board.

 ![TinyBlueX BLE Chat](/images/tinybluex_BLE_chat.jpeg)

 <a id="control"></a>
 # - Control Code for TinyBlueX -
+Use code:
+- BLExAR_control.ino
-Turning on and off an RGB LED wired to the TinyBlueX.
+to turn an RGB LED wired to pins 2,3,7 on and off using the BLExAR app.

 <a id="data"></a>
 # - Sending Temperature Data From TinyBlueX to iOS Device -